February 3, 2021

 tune with how voice search users search for information AND for how BERT

 processes content.
 Long-tail keywords are also inherently more specific, which

-means users who find your content will be better matches for consumers of your content.
+means users who find your content will be better matches for consumers of

 2. Write like you speak.

 relationships of words in your content to determine meaning, it only makes

 sense to create content that is more conversational.
 But conversational doesn’t

 just mean including lots of slang or funny expressions—it means language that is